Updated: 2025/Nov/16

 `\^c', `\M^c', or `\M-c' formats described above.

-c The first character of argument is printed.
+c The first character of the next argument is printed.

 s Characters from the string argument are printed until the end

-is reached or until the number of characters indicated by the
+is reached or until the number of bytes indicated by the

 precision specification is reached; if the precision is